jg-fossh/wb4_fifo_lib/README.md

 # To Do

+- [ ] Add functional coverage using the FC4SC library
 - [ ] Add randomization via CRAVE
 - [ ] Flow down the FIFO depth to the predictor
 - [ ] Finish the WB4 UVC which is lacking a slave driver